 PLAGIARISM PRIOR PUBLISHING:

-REiLA journals will judge any case of plagiarism on its limits.
-If plagiarism is detected by the editorial board member, reviewer, editor, etc., in any stage of the article process- before or after acceptance then we will alert the same to the author(s) and will ask them to rewrite the content or the to cite the references from where the content has been taken.
-If more than 25% of the paper is plagiarized- the article may be rejected and the same is notified to the author.
+REiLA journals will judge any case of plagiarism within its limits.
+If plagiarism is detected by the editorial board member, reviewer, editor, etc., in any stage of the article process- before or after acceptance then we will alert the same to the author(s) and will ask them to rewrite the content or to cite the references from where the content has been taken.

 WHEN DOES THE PLAGIARISM CHECK DO?

-All the submitted manuscripts for publication are checked for plagiarism after submission and before starting review.
+All the submitted manuscripts for publication are checked for plagiarism after submission and before starting the review.

 HOW IS PLAGIARISM HANDLED?

->25% Plagiarism: The manuscript will be rejected without review.
-The authors are advised to revise the manuscript and resubmit the manuscript.
+>25% Similarity, the manuscript will be rejected without going through the peer-review process.
+The authors will receive the results and are advised to revise the manuscript and resubmit it.
+Authors may be given a chance to revise depending on the potential impact and quality of data.